Center for Translational Research on Aging Projects

 PIs: Marc Fleurbaey, Princeton University; Dan Benjamin, Jakina Debnam, and Ori Heffetz, Cornell University

-We focus on evaluative questions (such as ladder-of-life or life satisfaction) and examine them from three perspectives: a) due to imprecise wording, is there heterogeneity in how people perceive the scope of the questions (such as the relevant time period, whether it is about the respondent’s strictly personal situation or includes others)? b) do different respondents use the scales (typically 0-10) in different ways due to self-anchoring to personal goals, reference groups, past experience, so that answers are not comparable? c) how do the answers relate to the respondents “ideal” (i.e., informed, pondered) preferences?
+The research focuses on evaluative questions (such as ladder-of-life or life satisfaction) and examines them from three perspectives: a) due to imprecise wording, is there heterogeneity in how people perceive the scope of the questions (such as the relevant time period, whether it is about the respondent’s strictly personal situation or includes others)? b) do different respondents use the scales (typically 0-10) in different ways due to self-anchoring to personal goals, reference groups, past experience, so that answers are not comparable? c) how do the answers relate to the respondents “ideal” (i.e., informed, pondered) preferences?

-This project will therefore, with respect to existing evaluative questions, contribute to a better knowledge of the problems with their formulation (point 3 of the call) as well as a better understanding of self-anchoring, which includes the adaptation phenomenon (point 4 of the call).
-It will also contribute to constructing new, hopefully more effective, SWB questions, with the goal of reducing noise and getting responses that are more comparable across the population and across time, and are as faithful as possible to the respondents “ideal” preferences.
+This project will therefore, with respect to existing evaluative questions, contribute to a better knowledge of the problems with their formulation as well as a better understanding of self-anchoring, which includes the adaptation phenomenon, It will also contribute to constructing new, hopefully more effective, SWB questions, with the goal of reducing noise and getting responses that are more comparable across the population and across time, and are as faithful as possible to the respondents “ideal” preferences.

 The project can be viewed as pursuing efforts at probing SWB questions made by Krueger and Schkade (2008), Steffel and Oppenheimer (2009) and Ralph et al. (2012).
 It also builds on previous work by members of the team (references below), that has shown that various SWB questions do not equally relate to the respondents’ preferences and choices, and has explored the ethical and empirical conditions for constructing interpersonally comparable well-being indexes.